 Contestants must be aged 18 years or over to compete in amateur kickboxing or Muay Thai, and 19 years or older to compete in amateur MMA or pankration events in BC.
+No kickboxing or Muay Thai contestant under the age of 19 will compete against an individual greater than one year older than them.
 Competitors must be aged 19 years or older to compete in professional boxing, kickboxing, or MMA events.